 came close to claiming a brace with a decent chance.
 As the game entered its

-closing stages I stood by the exit as Tjeerd Korf and then Rossi Dati both
+closing stages, I stood by the exit as Tjeerd Korf and then Rossi Dati both

-missed guilt edged chances to seal the game.
+missed gilt-edged chances to seal the game.

 I fully expected them to let it slip in the last minute.